 Our renowned on-site restaurant, Forty Two, offers a variety of dining selections for Center visitors and locals alike.
 Stop by 11 a.m. to 2 p.m., Monday through Saturday to enjoy a delicious and affordable lunch featuring seasonal and locally grown ingredients.
 It’s farm-to-table in a modern museum setting.
 Admission fees are NOT required to dine at Forty Two; however, regular admission fees apply to tour the museum.
 Visit Website

 The Clinton Museum Store, conveniently located in the lobby of the museum, offers a diverse selection of unique memorabilia and gifts, including books, accessories, collectibles, and more.
 The Museum Store also features items related to the current temporary exhibit.
+Admission fees are NOT required to shop at the Museum Store; however, regular admission fees apply to tour the museum.
 Visit Website